h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 1. To get close to the instances that are close to the cut-off line, I filtered [ID] < 5 (it might be the case that you will have to filter with other options to get close)
 2. The table now represents the five instances that are close to the cut-off line.
-3. The graph will now reflect the above table's information showcasing the five instances that are close to the cut-off line.
+3. The graph will now reflect the above table's information showcasing the five instances close to the cut-off line.

 ![sensitivity-analysis-7-id-4](assets/sensitivity-analysis-7-id-4.jpg)